 The Supreme Court has agreed to review an important case concerning the scope of the exclusionary rule under Title III of the Wiretap Act.
 Title III strictly limits the authority of the government to intercept communications.
 This case concerns a Wiretap issued by a lower court in Kansas that was found facially invalid because it permitted interception of cell phone calls outside the court's territorial jurisdiction.
 The Supreme Court will consider in this case whether communications intercepted pursuant to that facially invalid order must be suppressed.

-Whether Title III of the Omnibus Crime Control and Safe Streets Act of 1968, 18 U.S.C. §§ 2510-2520, requires suppression of evidence obtained pursuant to a wiretap order that is facially insufficient because the order exceeds the judge’s territorial application.
+Whether Title III of the Omnibus Crime Control and Safe Streets Act of 1968, 18 U.S.C.
+2510-2520, requires the suppression of evidence obtained pursuant to a wiretap order that is facially insufficient because the order exceeds the judge’s territorial jurisdiction.

 U.S. District Court for the District of Kansas

 Defendant Los Rovell Dahda and his co-defendants were convicted of drug-related offenses based largely on evidence gathered from 9 wiretap orders targeting several cell phones.
 Dahda moved to suppress the evidence at trial on the grounds that the wiretap orders were facially insufficient because they authorized interception of communications outside of the lower court’s territorial jurisdiction.
 The court denied Dahda's motion to suppress and the defendants were subsequently convicted and appealed the judgment.

 U.S. Court of Appeals for the Tenth Circuit